efoppiano/pzig/README.md

 # pzig

-A simple data paralellism library for Zig.
+A simple data parallelism library for Zig.

 This library is a work in progress and is not suitable for production use.
 Any feedback is welcome.